Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 The Loop Mean has returned to 100.00 usec.
 The Timing Manager is not slowing down the rate of the control task anymore.

 However, the task's Run-Time has increased significantly.
 This is a bug under review that may appear from sub-optimal timing configuration.
 While this doesn't break any of the [timing manager rules](#timing-manager-configuration-rules), this is an example of a critical task not satisfying equality number 1 (inequality number 1 becomes an equality for the critical task).
+This is because our sensor data will have inconsistent staleness (depending on which sensor tick is most recent).
+This causes a race condition.

 ## Experiment 3 - Changing PWM frequency